 Try branded content ads:

 Another tactic you might want to try on Instagram is branded content ads.
 When a user publishes a post on Instagram, they have the option to tag a business partner.

 Insert image: brand partnership ads

 This will show that the user is in a paid partnership with your brand and it will also give you the option to make the organic post into an ad.

-You can take advantage of this feature and take some of your best performing ads from above and replicate them on Instagram influencer accounts.
+You can use this feature and take some of your best-performing ads from above and replicate them on Instagram influencer accounts.
 You can easily find these influencers on sites like Shoutcart.

 An example is this partnership between bellywellyjelly and CalvinKlein.

 63% of people trust messages from influencers over what brands have to say about themselves, so this can help you generate a higher ROI than regular ads displayed on your account.
 It will combine the power of influencer marketing with ads.

 This the step by step process you should follow while creating Instagram ads.
 Start by conducting extensive research to see what your competitors are doing.
 After that check your own ad account and see what’s working for you.

 Then you can create the landing pages, the media, and copy for your ads.
 After that, you can launch the test versions of your ads.
 And finally, when you know what works you can scale the budget for the best performing ads and replicate the tactics with branded content ads.